digitalreasoning/stackdio_documentation/source/docs/centos_prep.rst

 ~~~~~~~

 Getting things working using SELinux could be an entirely separate
 guide.
-For our purposes, it's completley out of scope, so we're going to
+For our purposes, it's completely out of scope, so we're going to
 disable it.

-    **NOTE**: You will be rquired to restart the machine during this
+    **NOTE**: You will be required to restart the machine during this
     step.

 .. code:: bash